Freely-Given-org/Bible_speaker_identification/README.md

 2. Printing scripts for assigning speakers for an audio or video production.
 3. Automatically linking to biographical details or other information in a Bible app.
 4. Advanced searching capabilities.
-5. Alginment of texts in multiple lanhguages for reference purposes, checking, and possible NLP applications.
+5. Alignment of texts in multiple lanhguages for reference purposes, checking, and possible NLP applications.

 We plan to use this repository firstly as a home for discussion, and then hopefully for the following: